-The table below sets forth information about our same store sales growth from 2013 to 2015.
 Our increase in same store sales growth is primarily attributable to increases in number of orders, as well as increases in average order size.
 During 2014, the decrease in comparable sales was attributable to several factors including a challenging macroeconomic environment during which time existing home sales decreased, which resulted in a decrease in traffic in our stores.
 In addition, we experienced higher turnover of store managers and sales associates which also negatively impacted sales during the year.
-Finally, many of our stores opened were in new markets and we did not have a consistent and disciplined grand opening marketing plan to drive brand awareness around the time of the grand opening.
-The same store sales increase in 2015 was attributable to the growth in professional customer sales, an increase in marketing effectiveness, a reduction of sales associate turnover, an increase in average manager tenure, and investments made to help improve sales performance at stores opened in 2013 and 2014.
-Same store sales amounts include amounts charged to customers for orders delivered less the value of orders returned.
-In general, we consider a store comparable on the first day of the 13th full month of operation.
+Finally, many of our newly-opened stores were in new markets and we did not have a consistent and disciplined grand-opening marketing plan to drive brand awareness around the time of the grand opening.
+The same store sales increases in 2015 and 2016 were attributable to the growth in professional customer sales, an increase in marketing effectiveness, a reduction of sales associate turnover, an increase in average manager tenure, and investments made to help improve sales performance at newly opened stores.